Gleyber Torres Player Props: Yankees vs. Royals

 Gleyber Torres At The Plate

-- Torres leads New York with 96 hits and a team-best slugging percentage of .433.
+- Torres leads New York in slugging percentage (.432) and total hits (97) this season.

-- Torres enters this game on a 11-game hitting streak.
-Over the course of his last games, he's hitting .318 with two homers.
+- Torres will look to extend his 12-game hitting streak.
+He's batting .316 with two homers over the course of his last games.

-- Torres has picked up a hit in 69 of 96 games this year, with multiple hits 25 times.
+- In 72.2% of his 97 games this season, Torres has picked up at least one hit.
+He's also had 25 multi-hit games.

-- Torres has picked up an RBI in 26.0% of his games this year, with more than one RBI in 13.5% of his games.
-He has also produced three or more runs in two contests.
+- Torres has an RBI in 26 of 97 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 44 of 96 games this season, he has scored, and 10 of those games included multiple runs.
+- In 44 of 97 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.